Medical Detox for Women: What to Expect

 The first step in a treatment program is detoxification, but the symptoms of withdrawal can be very unpleasant.
 Some people experience such intense discomfort that they are unable to achieve total detoxification, going back to substance abuse just to end the withdrawal symptoms.
 Medical detox is a method developed to assist individuals with the symptoms of withdrawal so they are ready to begin their treatment program.
 Here we will explore the benefits of medical detox for women.

 Why Medications Are Needed During Detox

 Individuals who have been addicted to drugs or alcohol for a long period of time may have particular difficulty during the detoxification period.
 Alcohol and drugs cause changes in the neurotransmitter chemistry of the brain.
-Over a period of time, the brain begins to rely on the alcohol or drugs to provide the stimulation of pleasure centers, and normal production of brain chemicals ceases.
+Over a period of time, the brain begins to rely on alcohol or drugs to provide the stimulation of pleasure centers, and the normal production of brain chemicals ceases.

 When alcohol or drugs are withheld, the effects on the body and brain can be severe.
 Feelings of pain, blood pressure elevation and seizures can result.
 Some effects of withdrawal can be life-threatening and require careful medical monitoring to ensure that patients get through detoxification safely.
 Blood pressure fluctuations and heart arrhythmias are not uncommon.

 The process of detoxification can be accomplished safely with medical supervision, and the withdrawal period can even be shortened by the appropriate use of certain medications that minimize discomfort.
 The use of these medications can help individuals to begin their treatment programs sooner and in better physical condition.